wandb/weave-mods/README.md

 ## What about arbitrary Docker images?

 We may support this in the future, but we're focusing on Python for now.
-By offloading the packaging and runtime concerns to weave, we're able to ensure the actual containers we run are secure and performant.
+By offloading the packaging and runtime concerns to us, we're able to ensure the actual containers we run are secure and performant.